tox-dev/tox/docs/config.rst

     .. versionadded:: 3.1.0

-    tox allows setting the python version for an environment via the :ref:`basepython` setting.
+    tox allows setting the Python version for an environment via the :ref:`basepython` setting.
 If that's not set tox can set a default value from the environment name (e.g. ``py310`` implies Python 3.10).
-Matching up the python version with the environment name has became expected at this point, leading to surprises when some configs don't do so.
+Matching up the Python version with the environment name has became expected at this point, leading to surprises when some configs don't do so.
 To help with sanity of users a error will be raised whenever the environment name version does not matches up with this expectation.

     Furthermore, we allow hard enforcing this rule by setting this flag to ``true``.
-In such cases we ignore the :ref:`base_python` and instead always use the base python implied from the Python name.
-This allows you to configure :ref:`base_python` in the :ref:`base` section without affecting environments that have implied base python versions.
+In such cases we ignore the :ref:`base_python` and instead always use the base Python implied from the Python name.
+This allows you to configure :ref:`base_python` in the :ref:`base` section without affecting environments that have implied base Python versions.

 .. conf::
    :keys: env_site_packages_dir, envsitepackagesdir
    :constant:

-   The python environments site package - where packages are installed (the purelib folder path).
+   The Python environments site package - where packages are installed (the purelib folder path).

 .. conf::
    :keys: env_bin_dir, envbindir